Holistic Mental Health Counseling | Brain Changers

 Christian Counselor / Life Coach

-Dr. Golder has more than 20 years in the field of education as a classroom teacher, Reading Specialist, and private homeschool educator.
+Dr. McClung has more than 20 years in the field of education as a classroom teacher, Reading Specialist, and private homeschool educator.
 She has extensive knowledge of the framework and practices within specialized programs (both Federal and State), including Special Education and 504.
 She has significant experience effectively working with troubled youth and their families.
-Dr. Golder is a trained interventionist and has facilitated drug and alcohol intervention teams within the schools.
+Dr. McClung is a trained interventionist and has facilitated drug and alcohol intervention teams within the schools.
 She was trained by Franklin-Covey as a Seven Habits facilitator.
 She developed a curriculum that has been used in the middle school classroom, and she utilizes these with techniques with pre-teens and teens in counseling sessions.

-Dr. Golder is mother to two beautiful young adult daughters who have both benefited greatly from neurofeedback.
+Dr. McClung is mother to two beautiful young adult daughters who have both benefited greatly from neurofeedback.
 She is very interested in nutrition, exercise, and a healthy lifestyle.
 Dancing and camping are her two favorite hobbies.

 - B.A.
 Austin College